DevAndersen/csml/README.md

 C♯ML source files use the `.C♯` file extension.
 That is the letter `C` followed by the sharp sign (`♯`, unicode character DEC `9839`, HEX `266F`).
 Alternatively, the `.C#` and `.CSML` file extensions can also be used, however using these will result in an analyzer warning, as these file extensions are considered misleading.

-In order to get C♯ML source files working, they need to be added to your `.csproj` as "additional files".
+In order to get C♯ML source files working, they need to be added to your `.csproj` file as "additional files".
 This can be done either by manually editing the `.csproj` file, or by using your IDE of choice.

 ```xml
   <ItemGroup>